volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

 ## Remove Event Handler

-One important thing to remember when removing event handlers added in the Capturing phase - is not to forget to pass the phase:
+One important thing to remember when removing event handlers added in the Capturing phase is to not forget to pass the phase:

 ```javascript
 // Add